 Bill naturally argued just the opposite, asserting that he couldn’t buy supplies because Oasis Park wouldn’t pay him.
-The whole mess ended up in federal court, where the Judge threw up his hands and said no one was getting summary judgment.
-The entire kerfluffle was going have to be sorted out at trial.
+The whole mess ended up in federal court, where the judge threw up his hands and said no one was getting summary judgment.
+The entire kerfluffle was going to have to be sorted out at trial.

 So now, let’s all grab our calculators and figure out how Bill saved by not wasting money on a lawyer preparing a contract with Oasis Park up front.
 Not much, we guess.
-And you arborists, tree trimmers, loggers and owners – let’s remember this: No contract, no winners.
+And you arborists, tree trimmers, loggers, and owners – let’s remember this: No contract, no winners.

 Paone, Inc. v.
 Oberholtzer, 2007 U.S. Dist.
 LEXIS 75092, 2007 WL 2455074 (N.D.N.Y., Aug.
 23, 2007).
 Oberholtzer agreed to provide all labor and materials necessary to remodel Paone’s miniature golf course.
 Beyond that fact, the parties could agree on nothing.

-Paone said that under a contract dated April 29, 2004, Oberholtzer to build a bumper boat pond, including walls, docks, light fixtures, a cave, a filter system, a perimeter walkway, and a staging-area deck.
+Paone said that under a contract dated April 29, 2004, Oberholtzer was to build a bumper boat pond, including walls, docks, light fixtures, a cave, a filter system, a perimeter walkway, and a staging-area deck.
 As well, Paone said, the contract required Oberholtzer to renovate the course’s clubhouse entrance, the third hole, and the practice green.
-Paone said that under to the contract, Oberholtzer began working in May 2004, but its laborers did not show up for work, causing the project to fall behind schedule.
+Paone said that under the contract, Oberholtzer began working in May 2004, but its laborers did not show up for work, causing the project to fall behind schedule.
 To rectify the situation, Paone claims that it hired temporary workers.